jes5199/starloom/docs/cursor/lessons.md

 4. Use Julian dates as a reliable alternative when date formatting is problematic

+5. Special location syntax:
+   - "@399" is the special syntax for geocentric coordinates (center of Earth)
+   - For ground-based locations, use the Location class with proper latitude/longitude

-4. Parameters relevant to specific ephemeris types:
+6. Parameters relevant to specific ephemeris types:
    - The QUANTITIES parameter is only relevant for OBSERVER ephem_type
    - When using other ephemeris types (VECTORS, ELEMENTS, SPK, APPROACH), the QUANTITIES parameter is ignored by the API
    - Be sure to only include parameters that are relevant to the specific ephemeris type being requested